hehuan2112/gofs/README.md

 Using this gofs!

-It's a very ver simple file server!
+It's a very very simple file server!